Storyblocks/design-system/design-principles.md

 ---
 layout: page
-title: My First Page
+title: Design Principles
-description: The description of page.
+description: Our checklist for adding new functionality to our product.
 ---

 ## Heading